abap2UI5/docs/docs/development/logging.md

 ```

 ::: tip
-This popup is still in its early stages, offering basic functionality.
-If you’ve implemented BAL features with abap2UI5, consider sharing your work!
-Contributions and pull requests are always welcome.
+This popup is still in its early stages and offers basic functionality.
+If you’ve implemented BAL features with abap2UI5, consider contributing to extend its capabilities.
+Contributions are always welcome!
 :::